 icon of manicon of shrub

-It is hardy to zone 7 and is not frost tender.
-It is in leaf 12-Jan It is in flower from Apr to June, and the seeds ripen in October.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+See above for USDA hardiness.
+It is hardy to UK zone 7 and is not frost tender.
+It is in leaf all year, in flower from April to June, and the seeds ripen in October.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 It can grow in full shade (deep woodland) semi-shade (light woodland) or no shade.
 It prefers moist soil.